lyteword/kjv/revelation/chapter-1.md

 <sup>16</sup> And he had in his right hand seven stars: and out of his mouth went a sharp twoedged sword: and his countenance *was* as the sun shineth in his strength.

 <sup>17</sup> And when I saw him, I fell at his feet as dead.
-And he laid his right hand upon me, saying unto me, Fear not ; I am the first and the last :
+And he laid his right hand upon me, saying unto me, Fear not; I am the first and the last:

-<sup>18</sup> I *am* he that liveth , and was dead ; and , behold , I am alive for evermore , Amen ; and have the keys of hell and of death .
+<sup>18</sup> I *am* he that liveth, and was dead; and, behold, I am alive for evermore, Amen; and have the keys of hell and of death.

-<sup>19</sup> Write the things which thou hast seen , and the things which are , and the things which shall be hereafter ;
+<sup>19</sup> Write the things which thou hast seen, and the things which are, and the things which shall be hereafter;

-<sup>20</sup> The mystery of the seven stars which thou sawest in my right hand , and the seven golden candlesticks .
-The seven stars are the angels of the seven churches : and the seven candlesticks which thou sawest are the seven churches .
+<sup>20</sup> The mystery of the seven stars which thou sawest in my right hand, and the seven golden candlesticks.
+The seven stars are the angels of the seven churches: and the seven candlesticks which thou sawest are the seven churches.